Urban green mapping

 Problem statment:

-In 2019, The city of Prague (capital of the Czech Republic) set a goal of planting a million trees on its territory within eight years
+In 2019, the city of Prague (capital of the Czech Republic) set a goal of planting one million trees within eight years on its territory.

-Out of curiosity, I want to map how total % urban green has improved after this policy was implemented.
+Out of curiosity, I aim to map how the total percentage of urban green areas has changed since this policy was implemented.

-Altought, in this case, the simpler method based on normalized difference vegetation index (NDVI) can be used.
-This method utilized the Sentinel-2 satellite imagery.
+Alternatively, a simpler approach based on the normalized difference vegetation index (NDVI) can be used.
+This method utilizes Sentinel-2 satellite imagery.

 How I did it: